 Once you’ve used the numbers to identify what needs to be fixed, use one or more Levels adjustment layers to fix the affected areas.
 For the purposes of this discussion, I’m going to assume that Point 1 needs no edits.

-To correct the area around Point 2, I need to lighten and remove the excess Yellow.
+To correct the area around Point 2, I need to lighten it and remove the excess Yellow.
 Using a Levels adjustment layer, I move the middle slider of the RGB channel to the left.
-Moving this slider to the left brightens a photo, and moving it to the right darkens a photos.
+Moving this slider to the left brightens a photo, and moving it to the right darkens a photo.